webprogramming260/startup-example/README.md

 ## Login deliverable

-For this deliverable I properly styled the following:
+For this deliverable I added user registration and authentication.

 - **User registration** - Creates a new account in the database.
 - **existing user** - Verifies the user's name and password from data stored in the database